 The European Affairs Committee of IHE-Europe liaises with the Commission and its Directorates to bring IHE's expertise on standards-based interoperability specifications, testing strategies and testing methods as well as evaluation processes to the table.
 There are quite a few notable examples of IHE’s contribution to European eHealth.

-The epSOS Large Scale Pilot for example, that not only developed but also piloted an infrastructure for the exchange of patient information, serves as a blueprint for cross-border eHealth information exchange.
-While epSOS set out to demonstrate that cross-border eHealth in the EU is now adopted on both local and global scale, IHE Profiles form the heart of the epSOS design, which assured scalability and expandability, and instant adoption by healthcare users and vendors alike.
+The epSOS Large Scale Pilot for example, that not only developed but also piloted an infrastructure for the exchange of patient information, serves as a blueprint for cross-border eHealth information exchange and serves today as the basis of the eHealth Digital Infrastructure for cross border exchange under the Connecting Europe Facilities (CEF).
+IHE Profiles form the heart of the infrastructure design, which assured scalability and expandability, and instant adoption by healthcare users and vendors alike.

 Another achievement has been the official identification by the European Commission of 27 IHE Profiles for public procurement.
 The implication is that in procurement processes for eHealth systems on all levels, local to European-wide, IHE conformity will be required.
 That will act as a catalyst for vendors to adopt these IHE Profiles, making eHealth across Europe ever more interoperable.

 The European Electronic Health record exchange format recommendation adopted by the European Commission sets out a framework that includes among other things a set of common technical specifications for the cross-border exchange of data in certain health information domains.
 Published in 2019, this recommendation highlights the interest to use the IHE profiles already recommended or IHE profiles currently at trial stage and able to meet the requirements for secure health data exchange